hhucn/What-Do-Other-People-Think-About-This---Recommendation-Model/README.md

 # What-Do-Other-People-Think-About-This---Recommendation-Model

-This repository contains the code for the implementation of our comment recommendation model for the paper `What Do Other People Think About This?
-Recommending Relevant and Diverse User Comments in Comment Sections`.
+This repository contains the implementation of our comment recommendation model for the paper `What Do Other people think about this?
+Recommending Relevant and diverse user comments in comment sections`.

-The model does not recommend comments based on a user's past interests or behavior, but rather based on the comment he or she is interested in.
-It uses a "recommendation score" to identify relevant comments and sort them accordingly.
-It also uses various machine learning models to identify comments with different viewpoints on the topic the user is currently interested in.
+Our model primarily aims to suggest comments that correspond to the comment the user is interested in.
+It leverages an assortment of machine learning and natural language processing methodologies to accomplish two objectives: Initially, the goal is to pinpoint comments that not only offer strong reasoning supporting the comment's subject but also highlight comments presenting a range of perspectives on the matter.

+The model was implemented using the framework available at https://pypi.org/project/comment-recommendation-framework/, which served as the foundation for our approach.